djangonaut-space/program/README.md

 code contributions and potentially take on leadership roles in Django in the future. :unicorn:

-This is a group mentoring program where individuals will work self-paced in a semi-structured learning environment over the course of three months.
+This is an 8-week group mentoring program where individuals will work self-paced in a semi-structured learning environment.

 Want to be involved in the future direction of Django?
 Confidently vote on proposals?
 This could be a great way to launch your Django contribution career! :rocket: